 Making a Difference

-CIOs can change the way the C suite sees technology though innovation collaboration.
+CIOs can change the way the C-suite sees technology though innovation collaboration.
 By building digital awareness, forming digital innovation teams, and creating innovative opportunities in the form of new products and services that move the business forward.
 This approach accelerates collaboration and optimizes the information for driving competitive advantage.
 The consumerization of IT, IoT, digital transformation, and disruption continue to modify how companies compete.

 The C-suite is flooding demanding and looking for answers to the fluctuating landscape and how IT can create brand defining customer experiences that provide a competitive advantage.
 The executive team is likely looking to the CIO for direction on how to leverage mobile devices, social media, cloud, and emerging technologies as part of the business strategy.
 They are counting on today’s CIO to help them understand how all these pieces come together and how best to integrate them into the business to create customer value.

 IT leaders can manage this initiative if done strategically across the business.
 Using digital innovation collaboration strategy, IT organizations can develop a truly collaborative process that enables teams to work together more effectively.
 To also develop new and improved products and services that create magical customer experiences.
-Today’s CIOs must see the complete ecosystem, throughout the entire value chain to successfully deliver innovation collaboration.
-Innovation collaboration provides the ability to look at processes from a unique perspective and generates opportunities to move the business to achieve its potential.
+Today’s CIOs must see the complete ecosystem, throughout the entire value chain to successfully deliver innovation collaboration, which provides the ability to look at processes from a unique perspective and generates opportunities to move the business to achieve its potential.

-The hottest trend, artificial intelligence, is evident in the combined efforts of several massive innovative players, where interacting with tech through conversation is becoming the new norm.
+The hottest trend, AI is evident in the combined efforts of several massive innovative players, where interacting with tech through conversation is becoming the new norm.
 These conversational interfaces are game changing.
 From the time when the first personal computers made it into our homes, we have been required to speak the language of PCs to communicate with them and now they are learning to communicate in our language.
-The move toward natural language interfaces has already picked up momentum with the massive amount of companies enabling chatbots, digital assistants and messaging apps that are out performing social networks in daily activity.
+The move toward natural language interfaces has already picked up momentum with the massive amount of companies enabling chatbots, digital assistants and messaging apps that are outperforming social networks in daily activity.

 The real value is in the data.
 AI needs big data to show its value and it is also a new source of data creation.
 AI will inform and perform across every industry.
 AI is stepping in to address issues across industries and thus, it’s often gathering just as much data as it’s processing.
 Early adopters will get a start on the market because they know that the sooner these systems begin learning about the contexts in which they operate, the sooner they will get to work mining data to make increasingly accurate predictions.

-Enterprise Networking is seeing the benefits in the budding SDWAN space, there are profound opportunities to cut costs on traditional networks as well as gain better insight into what’s happening.
+Enterprise Networking is seeing the benefits in the budding SD-WAN space, there are profound opportunities to cut costs on traditional networks as well as gain better insight into what’s happening.
 With many IT leaders hyper focused on mitigating the security risks outside their four walls, understanding the behavior internally is just as important.
 There are new platforms that are aggregating data collected on the network that can give even the most novice network engineer a vivid picture of what’s happening across the enterprise.

 Advice for CIOs

 CIOs can get sidetracked by innovation, technology trends and the cloud, but the fundamentals of IT have not changed.
-The tools are constantly changing, but the fundamentals of IT and what leaders are responsible for have not changed.
+The tools are constantly changing, but the fundamentals of IT and what leaders are responsible for has not changed.
 Ultimately a CIO must deliver capabilities and solutions that move the business, not demonstrate technical ability.

-CIOs will never be able to automate everything, even if that is what the business is asking for spending exorbitantly on automating processes that you could spend less to have completed manually is the right executive decision.
+CIOs will never be able to automate everything, even if that is what the business is asking for; spending exorbitantly on automating processes that you could spend less to have completed manually is the right executive decision.
 CIOs can’t be successful without understanding the business that they are supporting.
 This acumen also requires validating that understanding, or CIOs end up delivering the wrong solutions.
 CIOs must have a way to validate a shared understanding of the business problem and the technology solution.
 When IT gets the solution wrong, it’s due to a misunderstanding of the business context of the problem.